MaazJamal/FSM2-CADMIUM/READ_ME.txt

 	INCLUDEDESTIMES=-I ~/Cadmium-Simulation-Environment/DESTimes/include

-	The program has been tested on Cygwin and WSL Ubuntu20 and has succeslfully compiled, ran and tested on those platforms.
+	The program has been tested on Cygwin and WSL Ubuntu20 and has succeslfully compiled, run and tested on those platforms.